San Saba, Texas: Economy

 Pecans emerged as an important crop, largely because of the work of Edmund E. Risien, an Englishman who moved to San Saba County in 1874, and made improvement of the native nuts his life's work.
-Risien founded the West Texas Pecan Nursery at the junction of the San Saba and Colorado Rivers.
+Risien founded the West Texas Pecan Nursery at the junction of the San Saba and Colorado rivers.
 The "Mother Pecan Tree", located in the heart of this orchard, has been used to produce many great pecan varieties.
-Some of these include the San Saba Improved, Texas Prolific, Onliwon, Squirrel Delight, No.60, and Western Schley, and these are just a few of the varieties this tree has produced.
+Some of these include the San Saba Improved, Texas Prolific, Onliwon, Squirrel Delight, No. 60, and Western Schley, and these are just a few of the varieties this tree has produced.

-During his era, Risien's customer base included Queen Victoria of the United Kingdom, Alfred Lord Tennyson, and the Post Cereals Co.
-Today, Risien is credited for laying the groundwork for the pecan industry that led San Saba County to proclaim itself "Pecan Capital of the World".
-Today, the land and orchard are owned by the Millican family, and six generations have worked in the pecan business.
+Risien's customer base included Queen Victoria of the United Kingdom, Alfred Lord Tennyson, and the Post Cereals Co.
+He is credited for laying the groundwork for the pecan industry that led San Saba County to proclaim itself "Pecan Capital of the World".

 Education

 The City of San Saba is served by the San Saba Independent School District.
 Its schools include San Saba Elementary, serving students in kindergarten-grade 4; San Saba Middle School, serving grades 5–8; and San Saba High School, grades 9–12.
-The school district opened two new facilities in October 2013: an elementary building meant to host all elementary grades under one roof, and a set of science labs in a building immediately across from the main entrance to the high school; the science labs are named for science teacher George Dennis, who was a school district faculty member for over 50 years until retiring in December 2012.
-The current superintendent of schools is Michael Bohensky, and the individual campuses are headed by Kay Shackelford (elementary), Dustin Anders (middle school), and Scott Snyder (high school).
+The school district opened two new facilities in October 2013: an elementary building meant to host all elementary grades under one roof, and a set of science labs in a building immediately across from the main entrance to the high school.